gigalixir/gigalixir-cli/docs/source/main.rst

 Pricing Details
 ===============

 In the free tier, everything is no-credit-card free.
 Once you upgrade to the standard tier, you pay $10 for every 200MB of memory per month.
 CPU, bandwidth, and power are free.

-You get 1 CPU share per GB of memory.
-See :ref:`replica sizing` for more.
+See our `cost estimator <https://gigalixir.com/pricing>`_ to calculate how much you should expect to pay each month.
+Keep reading for exactly how we compute your bill.

 Every month after you sign up on the same day of the month, we calculate the number of replica-size-seconds used, multiply that by $0.00001866786, and charge your credit card.